Maddie and Wynn

 “We can’t do that!” said Mika.

 “Can do!
-Remember—BEST SUMMER EVER—come and go as we please.
-I want dim sum, not deep-fried twinkies.”
+Remember—BEST SUMMER EVER.
+We get to come and go as we please.
+Besides, I want dim sum, not deep-fried twinkies.”

 Jenna joined her in the aisle.
 “Yeah!
 Let’s do it!”

 “What about your dad?
-He’s picking us up at Playland at eight!” said Mika.
+He’s picking us up at eight!” said Mika.

-“You have fifty-eight days of summer vacation left,” she said, challenging Mika.
+“You have sixty-eight days of summer vacation left,” she said, challenging Mika.
 “Today is my last.”

-They sat around the table now littered with empty bamboo steamers, chopsticks, dirty dishes and balled up napkins making plans for ’next’.
+Sitting around the table littered with empty bamboo steamers, chopsticks, dirty dishes and balled up napkins, they made plans for ‘next’.

 “Call your dad,” said Mika.
 “You have to tell him where you are.”